MarioFriasPina/Compiler/README.md

-# Lexer for Simple Programming Language
+# Compiler for Simple Programming Language (C--)

-This project implements a lexical analyzer (lexer) for a simplified programming language using a deterministic finite automaton (DFA).
-It reads a source file, tokenizes the content, and reports any lexical errors with helpful diagnostics.
+This project implements a compiler for a simple programming language called "C--".
+The compiler takes a source file as input and generates a token stream that can be used for further processing or analysis.

 ## Features

+### Lexer

+The lexer performs the following tasks:

 -   Recognizes keywords like `if`, `else`, `int`, `return`, `void`, `while`
 -   Supports basic punctuation and operators (`+`, `-`, `*`, `/`, `==`, `!=`, `<=`, etc.)
 -   Handles C-style comments (`/* ... */`)
 -   Reports invalid tokens with line and column indicators
+-   Can output the token stream

+### Parser

+-   Generates an abstract syntax tree (AST) from the token stream
+-   Reports syntax errors with line indicators
+-   Can output the AST

+### Semantic Analysis

+-   Symbol Table Generation
+-   Type Checking
--   Can optionally suppress token output
+-   Can output the symbol table

 ## Build Instructions